gilbertchen/cloud-storage-comparison/README.md

 | Microsoft OneDrive   |  137.2 | 14.4 | 35.0 | 13.2 | 42.0 | 17.9 | 64.4 | 19.4 | 34.9 | 13.8 | 30.2 | 11.0 |

 Dropbox doesn't seem to support simultaneous writes, so it was missing from the table.
-Moreover, Google Drive was the only cloud storage that did't benefit from the use of multiple threads, possibly due to strict per-user rate limiting.
+Moreover, Google Drive was the only cloud storage that didn't benefit from the use of multiple threads, possibly due to strict per-user rate limiting.
 Amazon S3, Wasabi, DigitalOcean, and Azure all achieved comparable or even slightly superior performances than the SFTP storage.

 ## Dataset 2: a VirtualBox virtual machine